osmbe/road-completion-old/README.md

 # Road completion project

-This is based on some stuff mapbox started: <https://www.mapbox.com/blog/osm-qa-tiles/>
+This is based on some stuff mapbox started, <https://www.mapbox.com/blog/osm-qa-tiles/>f, and uses their QA tile-based stuff to compare government road datasets to OpenStreetMap.

+It uses the following tools:

+- GDAL: to convert shapefiles from local project to WGS84.
+- [tippecanoe](https://github.com/mapbox/tippecanoe): a tool from Mapbox to generate vector tiles.
+- [tilereduce](https://github.com/mapbox/tile-reduce): another tool from Mapbox (thanks!) to run analysis on the tile data itself.

 ## Install